The Todo Noise Application

 - It can update a parameter (i.e. the frequency of the synths).

-is dedicated to the user in working situation, be it during the creation or the performance of the artwork.
-The application can accept any number of controllers and each of them has access to the following fonctionalities:
+The controller is dedicated to the user in working situation, be it during the development or creation of the artwork, as well as its performance.
+The application can accept any number of controllers and each of them has access to the following functionalities:

 Scaffolding the application